NHMDenmark/Mass-Digitizer/README.md

 2. Run the batch file to prepare the database
 3. Run the Inno Setup script to create the installer

+The installer is then placed in folder Mass-Digitizer\MassDigitizer\Output ready for distribution.

 Here follows a table for the different collections supported so far:

 | **Institution**   | **Collection**  | **Path**          | **Remarks**                                                                  |